hands-free-vim/neovim-talon/README.md

 ### What's the difference with talon-vim?

 If you have never heard of talon-vim, you can ignore it.
 Otherwise, you just need to know that neovim-talon is the new talon-vim.
 In other words, neovim-talon is a more barebones refactor of the old fidgetingbits talon-vim repo code.

+### Python dependencies?

+All Python package dependencies are present in the .subtrees directory so that no pip installations are needed.
+If packages have been installed manually through pip, these will be preferred (e.g. so that faster binary packages can be used.)